Historic St. Mary's City

 St. Mary's College of Maryland shares the grounds of Historic St. Mary's City.
 Be sure to check out all the great things visitors can do at the College while also seeing Historic St. Mary's City!
 Learn More

 When the first permanent English settlement in Maryland was established at St. Mary's City, Mathias de Souza, an indentured servant of African descent, was there at its founding.
-After serving his indenture, he became a merchant and participated in the Maryland Assembly.
-A plaque memorializing de Sousa and brief information on early colonial African-American life may be found at Historic St. Mary's City, outdoor living history, and archaeological museum on the site of the original colony.
+After serving his indenture,he became a merchant and participated in the Maryland Assembly.
+A plaque memorializing de Sousa and brief information on early colonial African-American life may be found at Historic St. Mary's City, an outdoor living history and archaeological museum on the site of the original colony.

 The Brick Chapel of 1667